Keyboard shortcuts

 1. Teams must provide a Bill of Materials for all mechanical components NOT mounted internally.

-• A team is able to estimate the cost of a component if it is unsure of the total value of the component.
-This must be stated if the cost is estimated.
+2. A team is able to estimate the cost of a component if it is unsure of the total value of the component.

 Resources